KernFerm/War-Card-Game/README.md

 Welcome to the Card Game War project!
 This project provides a secure, cross-platform implementation of the classic card game "War" with a graphical interface and encrypted results storage.

-## � Pyarmor Protection

-This project uses [Pyarmor](https://pyarmor.readthedocs.io/) to obfuscate and protect Python source code from reverse engineering.

 **How it works:**
 - Key files (`war.py`, etc.) are obfuscated and require the `pyarmor_runtime_007668` runtime folder to run.
 - The runtime is included in the project and loaded automatically.